mayu-live/starter/README.md

 This is a simple starter kit for [mayu live](https://github.com/mayu-live/framework).

-You can find the documentation at [mayu.live/docs](https://mayu.live/docs).
+You can find more documentation at [mayu.live/docs](https://mayu.live/docs).

-Beware that this is experimental software.
+**Beware that this is experimental software.**

+If you have all dependencies installed, you should be able to deploy the app within a few minutes.

 ## Get started